Saint Raymond's Cemetery (Bronx)

-Saint Raymond's Cemetery is a Roman Catholic cemetery at 2600 Lafayette Avenue in the Throggs Neck and Schuylerville sections of the Bronx, New York City, United States.
-The cemetery is composed of two separate locations: the older section (main entrance is located at 1201 Balcom Avenue), and the newer section (where most present-day burials now take place), both east of the Hutchinson River Parkway.
+Saint Raymond's Cemetery is a Catholic cemetery in the Throggs Neck and Schuylerville sections of the Bronx, New York City, United States.
+The cemetery is composed of two separate locations, often called "Old Saint Raymond's Cemetery" and "New Saint Raymond's Cemetery".
+The main entrance of the old cemetery is located at 1201 Balcom Avenue and the new cemetery is located at 2600 Lafayette Avenue, which is also the location of the main office.
+The old cemetery is essentially full and most present-day burials take place at the new cemetery, with the first burial there in 1951.
+Both locations are east of the Hutchinson River Parkway.
 The Bronx–Whitestone Bridge is located adjacent to the cemetery's newer section, while the neighboring Throgs Neck Bridge can be seen from a distance.